yaxollum/problem-tracker/README.md

 ### Comments

-Problem-tracker also supports coomments.
+Problem-tracker also supports comments.
 Comments begin with a `#` character and continue to the end of the line.
 For example:

 ```
 set problem goal 400 # This is a comment